-- 4.1 Following these further actions and assessment, it is proposed that a trial allowing Portsmouth City Council (PCC) private hire licensed vehicles access into five bus lanes in Portsmouth. - 4.2 The five bus lanes proposed for this initial trial are listed in section 2.1 of this report.
-These bus lanes were identified as outlined in section 3.8 of this report. - 4.3 The proposed trial comprises bus lanes of different layouts and conditions such as signalled junctions, varying road speeds, and the presence of parallel lanes catering to normal traffic.
-This will enable monitoring of the impacts of the trial which should be applicable for a range of different bus lane scenarios present across the city. - 4.4 This closely monitored trial will provide information and data to understand the potential impacts of the trial as set out in section 5.1.
+- 4.3 The confirmed trial lanes comprise different layouts and conditions such as signalled junctions, varying road speeds, and the presence of parallel lanes catering to normal traffic, enabling us to monitor the impacts of the trial for a range of different scenarios present across the city - 4.4 This closely monitored trial will provide information and data to understand the potential impacts of the trial as set out in section 5.1.
 This will be reported back in a report to the Cabinet Member for Traffic and Transportation. - 4.5 To clearly indicate which vehicles are permitted to enter the five bus lanes during the trial, all current bus lane signage will need to be updated to show "authorised vehicles", which is in accordance with the Traffic Signs Regulations and General Directions 2016.
 An audit has been conducted to establish the exact number and location of bus lane signs that will require changing. - 4.6 The trial will be undertaken under an Experimental Traffic Regulation Order (ETRO), which will provide the opportunity for residents and stakeholders to be consulted throughout the duration of the trial.
 This consultation information will feed into the review of the trial.